creativeArtie/Writer-Studio/design/standard.md

             - allows mix between class field initalization and checking
             - don't check for variables for the super method, unless it is being used
+    - new line, unless the rest of the code is 1 line
     - group statements by groups with a comments at their top
     - method variables are a 1 word, lowercase
 - llambda